formsandflows/PACo/Canvas components/PACo_Dialog_A.md

 # PACo_Dialog_A

-!!
-The current active version is version 2.2.
-This file is already here because on version 3.0 (or better: release 3.0) is currently actively worked on.

-This page is related to version: 3.0
+This documentation page is related to version: 3.0.0

 ![image](https://github.com/formsandflows/PACo/assets/35654198/ad42c67b-c4c2-4068-ad4d-2b3f88f36088)

-This PACo canvas component is responsive.

 When using variables for the input properties, one dialog component can be used for multiple situations.
-This is implemented in the canvas app [PACoCo](https://www.formsandflows.nl/paco/pacoco/).
+This is implemented in the canvas app "PACoCo".

 ## Custom properties